-Research Triangle Park, North Carolina, May 13, 2014 — Marken announced today that it has been granted approval for a customs-bonded warehouse within the Marken depot in Frankfurt, Germany.
+Research Triangle Park, North Carolina, May 13, 2014 — Marken announced today that it has been granted approval for a customs-bonded warehouse within the Marken Smart Hub in Frankfurt, Germany.
 This will allow Marken to store pharmaceuticals with an origin outside the European Union (EU) and distribute them to non-EU countries without undergoing the EU importation procedure for pharmaceuticals.

 Importation of pharmaceuticals into the EU requires that each batch arriving must be certified by the Qualified Person (QP) of the company holding the import license.
 This procedure requires detailed knowledge of the pharmaceutical company’s manufacturing process and all supporting documentation.
 A customs-bonded warehouse is then able to store clinical supplies that come from outside the EU and ship them directly to non-EU countries without sending them through the lengthy EU importation and QP release process.